discosultan/VulkanCore/README.md

 ## Introduction

 VulkanCore is a thin cross-platform object-oriented wrapper around the Vulkan C API.
+It supports .NET Core, .NET Framework and Mono.

 **Why yet another set of bindings?** While most of the alternatives use a generator-based approach, these bindings do not.
 This means: